-Despite an almost 70 percent drop in King County’s juvenile detention population since 1999, the racial disproportionality that remains in it has increased to unacceptable levels.
-About half the youth admitted to King County’s juvenile detention facility are black – and our black community only makes up a tenth of the County’s overall population.
+Despite an more than 70 percent drop in King County’s juvenile detention population since 1999, the racial disproportionality that remains in it has increased to unacceptable levels.
+About half the youth admitted to King County’s juvenile detention facility are black – while our black community only makes up a tenth of the County’s overall population.
 We find it just as intolerable that most court-involved youth struggle to find the support they need to succeed in life after growing up in unstable economic and care-giving backgrounds.

-The King County Executive, Prosecuting Attorney’s Office, Superior Court, King County Council and Department of Public Defense have already committed to:
+The King County Executive, Prosecuting Attorney’s Office, Superior Court, King County Council and Department of Public Defense have committed to:

 - Reform King County Juvenile Court’s warrant system to keep more youth out of detention

 - Create an on-call evening judge for Juvenile Court to review whether a youth should be held in detention